magicbutton/magicbutton.cloud-sdk/docs/docs/messaging/overview.md

 ### Transport Adapters

 Transport adapters abstract the underlying communication protocol.
-Magic Button Messaging comes with an `InMemoryTransport` for testing, but you can implement your own adapters for HTTP, WebSockets, MQTT, etc.
+Magic Button Messaging comes with several built-in transports, and you can implement your own adapters for HTTP, WebSockets, MQTT, etc.

 ### Client and Server

 The `Client` and `Server` classes provide high-level abstractions for communication:

+- **Client**: Sends requests and subscribes to events
 - **Server**: Handles requests and publishes events
-- **Client**: Sends requests and subscribes to events

 ### Message Context